brushfiretech/brushfire-legal/privacy.md

 ### Children Under Thirteen

 Brushfire does not knowingly collect personally identifiable information from children under the age of thirteen.
-If you are under the age of thirteen, you must ask your parent or guardian for permission to use this website.
+If you are under the age of eighteen (18), you must ask your parent or guardian for permission to use this website.

 ### Disconnecting your Brushfire Account from Third Party Websites